iridium-browser/iridium-browser-ubuntu/docs/profiling_content_shell_on_android.md

 [Android Build Instructions](android_build_instructions.md).)

 1. Get the code!
-You’ll want a second checkout as this will be android-specific.
+You’ll want a second checkout as this will be Android-specific.
 You know the drill: https://www.chromium.org/developers/how-tos/get-the-code
 1. Append this to your `.gclient` file: `target_os = ['android']`
 1. Create `chromium.gyp_env` next to your `.gclient` file: